IKIM-Essen/ClusterDocs/README.md

 ## Video format

 The videos are 1280 x 720 H.264/AAC slide-based training videos.
-Classes 1–4
+Classes 1–15
 use the macOS Daniel British-English voice with sentence-aware pacing, technical-term pronunciation handling, de-essing, gentle compression, EBU R128 loudness normalization, and captions.
-Rebuild them with `python3 build/build_videos.py`.
-The build records its settings, durations, and hashes in `meta/video-build-report.json`.
+Rebuild them with `python3 build/build_videos.py` for Classes 1–4 and `python3 build/build_course_videos.py` for Classes 5–15.
+The builds record settings, durations, and hashes in `meta/video-build-report.json`.
 Videos do not connect to production RCC services and contain no credentials or biomedical data.